 - Is managing password sharing important for you?

 - What is the price and is there a special discount for nonprofits?

 Drive Password can be a good fit for your nonprofit

 Drive Password is built for teams of any size - from small companies and organizations to large ones.
 It can be e great fit for your NPO if:

-You are using gSuite and all of your data is stored within Google Drive.
+- You are using Google Workspace and all of your data is stored within Google Drive.
 Drive Password encrypts and stores all your teams’ passwords and secrets within Google Drive.

-Our prices are extremely competitive plus we offer discounts for NPOs.
-Please reach out to us for more details.
+- Our prices are extremely competitive plus we offer up to 40% discount for NPOs.